Is It Better to Rent or Buy a Home?

 The “buy vs. rent” question isn’t always an easy one to answer.
-Investing in a home is a huge step and great for a number of reasons, but renting has its perks, too — what to do?
-Asking yourself these questions is a great place to start.
+Investing in a home is a huge step — it can be a good financial move for a number of reasons.
+But renting has its perks, too — what to do?
+Your finances will of course impact the decision, but other external forces can come into play as well.
+Your area’s cost of living and average cost of homes vs. rental prices for similar properties should be contrasted against one another.

 Are you ready to stay in one place for at least five years?

-If the answer is “yes,” then chances are investing in a home would be a good move.
+If the answer is yes, then chances are investing in a home would be a good move.
 It takes about five years to gain a decent amount of equity in your home, so you should be able to sell it for more than you paid and fund your dream for the next home.
+Be sure you keep that return on investment in the front and center as you move through the decision-making process.

 Do you have a down payment ready?

-If the answer is “yes,” then you’re one step closer to buying a home.
-Most mortgage lenders will expect at least a 20% down payment, but depending on who you go through, you can get as low as a 3% down payment.
-Just remember, the lower the down payment, the more risk you are to the lender, so there will probably be more fees and a higher interest rate.
+If you do, then you’re one step closer to buying a home.
+Most mortgage lenders will expect at least a 20% down payment if you want to avoid paying PMI, but depending on who you go through, you can get as low as a 3% down payment.
+Just remember, the lower the down payment, the more risk you are to the lender, so you’re likely to find more fees and a higher interest rate.

 If you don’t have a down payment ready to go, then your best move may be to put off buying and kick-start a new savings plan, which will give you more options in the future.